 fclose(filePtr);

-Writing to a file

-C also provides multiple ways to write data to a file.
+Writing to a file: C also provides multiple ways to write data to a file.
 For example, fputc() writes a single character, fputs() writes a string, and fprintf() writes formatted data, much like printf() for standard output.
 These functions append the data to the file starting from the current position of the file pointer.
 In the case of binary data, the fwrite() function is used to write blocks of data to the file.
 The mode in which the file was opened determines whether writing to the file is allowed, and whether the data will overwrite the existing content or append to it.

 FILE *filePtr = fopen("output.txt", "w");